amatarazzo777/gentoo-scripts/readme.md

 The gentoo linux is the system that is used on chrome books and is customizeable.
 The process includes building the entire operating system from source code.
 Lengthy process, using gcc.
 The purpose is to increase performance using several methods of system specialization.
+I have noticed a signifigant improvment in stability, running applications are very fast.
+The system stays responsive while many tasks are topping out the system, and can still launch apps and integrated them into the process stack.
+So quick compared to ubuntu, and running the desktop environments on them.
+I used to be turned off by big desktops and stayed to the minimimums.
+Now, with gentoo, it is no problem and even faster and better than before.
+Most people goto linux to have a faster and better development expereience from windows.
+However moving to gentoo from linux is even more satisfying with gentoo.
+You can tell immediately that most of wait time after this is the disk drive.
+You can even boot to terminal under fifty megs or less with network and links browser.

+Amazing.
+DARPA also uses it for drones.
+The scheduling and multithreading is very noticible and distributed while allowing effective control realtime.
+So, quick.
+Finally.

 Here the kernel is build with options that provide framebuff access.